ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.luftdaten/README.md

 ### 2.0.0

-* (klein0r) Updated admin interface to maintain multiple sensors in one instance
+* (klein0r) Updated admin interface to maintain multiple sensors in one instance (BREAKING CHANGE - RE-CONFIGURE YOUR SENSORS)

 ### 1.0.3